Nordic International Film Festival is based in New York City at the renowned Scandinavia House (The Nordic Center) on Park Avenue.

 NIFF reserves the right to make any necessary changes in regulations or scheduling.

-- Films selected may not be withdrawn from the festival program after its registration.
+- Films selected may not be withdrawn from the festival program after its announcement.

 - All submission fees are non-refundable.
 We will not return your screening and exhibition copies.